 Sports dentistry should encompass much more than mouthguard fabrication and the treatment of fractured teeth.
 As dental professionals, we have a responsibility to educate ourselves and the community regarding the issues related to sports dentistry and specifically to the prevention of sports-related oral and maxillofacial trauma.
-The American Dental Association publishes brochures that explain the different types of mouthguards and their advantages.
-A field emergency kit is a simple and inexpensive item for the dentist attending a sporting event (see Table 2).
+The ADA publishes a brochure called Handling your Child’s Dental Emergency.
+The ADA also has information on their website about mouthguards in the Oral Health Topics portion of the website.
+A field emergency kit is a simple and inexpensive item for the dentist attending a sporting event (Table 2).

 “Fitting mouthguards is a perfect activity for a dental society,” according to a Professor of Prosthodontics at the University of Texas-San Antonio Dental School.
 “You simply get a group of dentists together at the school and begin making impressions.
 It spreads out the costs and cuts down on the time.
 And it’s worthwhile.”
 A general dentist in San Marcos, Texas, and the dentist for the Southwest Texas State University football team indicates, “It’s a great practice builder.
 I don’t charge for my time or the materials to make a mouthguard.
 I do it for free.
 As a result, we get a lot of referrals.”

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.